 Connect LearnDash to a default LRS for users not in groups

 Unlimited number of LRSs can be connected to LearnDash.

 Connect it to an unlimited number of LRSs from within any sub-site in your WPMU Network.

 Multi-site (WPMU) enabled: Use it in an unlimited number of WPMU sub-sites using only one license key (product support applies to one only site).

 The ability to report to any LRS through xAPI (TinCan) from any of the following content types:

-- LearnDash courses, lessons, quizes and quiz questions
+- LearnDash courses, lessons, quizes (quiz questions coming soon)

 - Articulate Storyline 360